-The other relevant local information is set out in section 4 of this report.
-This includes evidence to show that Warwickshire's sand and gravel sales are declining and have only met the apportionment figure once in the past ten years even during periods of increased construction activity.
-Numerous sites have closed in the last five years and currently there are only two active sand and gravel sites and one active crushed rock site in the county.
+The current 10 year indicative average figure for crushed rock is 0.93 million tonnes (as a combined figure with Staffordshire).
+This is based on the most up to date figures for 2002-2012 only met the apportionment figure once in the past ten years even during periods of increased construction activity.
+Numerous sites have closed in the last five years and currently there is only one active sand and gravel site and one active crushed rock site in the county.
 In addition it appears that the minerals industry is not putting enough sites forward for future development, the reason being given, that the quality of the material is not economically viable.